jenncash29/Rhode-Health-Insurance-Project/README.md

 # Insights Deep-Dive
-**The following key metrics were used to the evaluate the performance of the campaigns.**
+**The following key metrics were used to evaluate the performance of the campaigns.**

-1. **Click through Rate (CTR):** The percent of people who see a campaign and click on the associated link.
+1. **Click through Rate (CTR):** The percentage of people who see a campaign and click on the associated link.
 2. **Cost per Click (CPC):** The average dollars spent per click on people who see a campaign and click on the associated link.
-3. **Signup Rate:** The percent of people who see a campaign and subsequently sign up for a Row Health plan.
+3. **Signup Rate:** The percentage of people who see a campaign and subsequently sign up for a Row Health plan.
 4. **Cost per Signup:** The average dollars spent in order to acquire a signup from each campaign.

 ### Click through Rate (CTR)